sympy/sympy/doc/src/modules/polys/domainsintro.rst

   >>> ZZ.from_sympy(e)
   Traceback (most recent call last):
   ...
-  sympy.polys.polyerrors.CoercionFailed: expected an integer, got sqrt(2)
+  CoercionFailed: expected an integer, got sqrt(2)

 We have already seen that in some cases we can use the domain object itself as a constructor e.g. ``QQ(2)``.
 This will generally work provided the arguments